vsrinivas/fuchsia/development/source_code/README.md

 The bootstrap procedure requires that you have Go 1.6 or newer and Git installed and on your PATH.

 First, select the [layer](layers.md) of the system you wish to build.
-(If you're unsure, select `topaz`, which contains the lower layers).
+If you're unsure, select `topaz`, which contains the lower layers.
+If you change your mind later, you can use `fx set-layer <layer>` to [pick another layer](/development/workflows/multilayer_changes.md#switching-between-layers).

 Then, run the following command:

 ```
 curl -s "https://fuchsia.googlesource.com/scripts/+/master/bootstrap?format=TEXT" | base64 --decode | bash -s <layer>